Mohmedvaid/mohmedvaid/README.md

 🔭 I'm currently working at Americaneagle.com.

- ⚡ Fun fact: I started my career as a manual QA tester that helps me cover all possible scenarios while coding!
+ ⚡ Fun fact: I started my career as a manual QA tester!

  📫 I can be reached at mohmedvaid@gmail.com